bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 #### Flexible and powerful

-Derived state is state based on some other state.
-Like a pure function with props.
-With Recoil, state can easily be replaced with derived data without modifying the components.
+The concept of atoms let us isolate state in small pieces, making it very flexible.
+By using selectors we can easily combine pieces of state and move between being synchronous and asynchronous without modifying the components.
+It's also easy to observe and/or persist the entire state.

 Read more about the motivation for Recoil [here](https://recoiljs.org/docs/introduction/motivation).

 ### Final thoughts